nexmo-se/captions-gcp/README.md

 # How to Run the project

-This application shows you how you can use the Vonage Video API along with Google Cloud APIs to build a captioning application in your language of your choice
+This application shows you how you can use the Vonage Video API along with Google Cloud APIs to build a captioning application in your language of your choice.
+You can change the interimResults parameter in the startRecognizer method of the `streamClient.js` file.
+If set to false, you will only received definitive results, if set to true you will receive interim results.
+It's advisable to set it to true for captioning and set it to false if you plan on doing things like translation, etc.

 # Run the app